lindakatcodes/lindakatdev/content/blog/pb-snake.md

 There's always room for improvement - I might eventually test out the third canvas idea, and I would like to make it so that once the game starts, the snake moves automatically in the last given direction (like the original does) - but overall, I'm very pleased with how this turned out. :)

 You can view the code for the full game [on my GitHub here](https://github.com/lindakatcodes/minisites/tree/main/snake).
+And you can [play my version yourself here!](https://snake-mini.netlify.app/)

 <div class="post-image">
   <img src="https://i.imgur.com/txjQiqg.png" alt="View of my version of snake">